manhbi18112005/spotify-web-api-node-plus/README.md

 #### Example of a response

-Retrieving a track's metadata in `spotify-web-api-node` version 1.4.0 and later:
+Retrieving a track's metadata in `spotify-web-api-node-plus` version 1.4.0 and later:

 ```json
 {